Day 1 - Saturday

 The morning is yours if you wish to sleep late and take your time over breakfast.
 During this time you will unwind and take a look around or perhaps just sit in the sunshine admiring the view.

-After breakfast, there is a brief demonstration in western riding.
-Following this, you will do a test-ride (around three hours long) to enable you to get acquainted with the horse you are going to ride on the trail.
-This evening you will visit the new riding centre Bistro owned by Carmine and is close by and here you will have a drink and a three course dinner.
+Late morning, there is a safety briefing and time to groom and saddle the horses before a demonstration in western riding.
+Following lunch, you will head out on a test-ride (around 3 hours) to enable you to get acquainted with the horse you are going to ride on the trail.
+This evening you will visit the new riding centre Bistro owned by Carmine and enjoy a drink followed by another delicious three-course dinner.

 Day 3 - Monday